Lively learning, low commitment: Go to college for one day | Produced by Advertising Publications

 During that visit, professors presented short talks to parents on different subjects, an experience that left parents looking at each other and expressing jealousy that they weren’t the ones in school.

-So Schragis in 2006 launched One Day University, where top professors delivered lectures on a broad mix of topics.
-This year, One Day University is scheduled to host 191 live lecture events in more than 45 markets across the country, including two stops in Seattle on Sept.
+Schragis’ One Day University launched in 2006, featuring top professors delivering lectures on a broad mix of topics.
+This year, One Day University is scheduled to host 191 live lecture events in more than 45 cities, including two stops in Seattle on Sept.
 21 and Nov.
 16. Another Seattle date is already in the books for February.

 At the September event, Rutgers University professor Louis Masur will visit Seattle and use stories, facts and images to illustrate Abraham Lincoln’s humanity, ambition and triumph over challenges.